PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Related Works

-Early seminal works in RL~\cite{williams1991function} have added an entropy regularization term to the policy objective to encourage exploration.
-It has been widely adopted in deep RL algorithms~\cite{mnih2016asynchronous, schulman2017proximal, haarnoja2018soft}.
-However, it does not result in notable performance gains for LLMs~\cite{cui2025entropy} due to LLM’s extremely large response space~\cite{shen2025entropy}. \cite{cui2025entropy} shows the entropy collapse is a shared phenomenon across model families and proposes Clip-Cov and KL-Cov, which stabilize training by down-weighting token updates with large negative covariance contributions to entropy change. \cite{cheng2025reasoning} proposes an advantage shaping method that augments per-token advantage with an entropy term.
-AEnt~\cite{shen2025entropy} introduces entropy regularization with token space clamping, leading to performance gains.
-Despite these efforts, the most widely adopted approach remains DAPO’s clip-higher technique.
-On the other hand, \cite{liang2025beyond} shows that problem synthesis and self-play can maintain policy entropy during training.
-Recent works~\cite{li2025questa,dai2026harderl} also propose question augmentation, which augments question content via partial answers or reformulations.
+\textbf{Increasing Data and Rollout Diversity for RL.} Early seminal works in RL~\cite{williams1991function} have added an entropy regularization term to the policy objective to encourage exploration~\cite{mnih2016asynchronous, schulman2017proximal, haarnoja2018soft}.
+However, it does not result in notable performance gains for LLMs~\cite{cui2025entropy} due to LLM’s extremely large response space~\cite{shen2025entropy}, which has led to a growing body of work on entropy regularization~\cite{cui2025entropy, cheng2025reasoning, shen2025entropy}.
+Notably, DRA-GRPO~\cite{chen2025dra} proposes a diversity-aware reward to increase rollout diversity by leveraging submodular mutual information.
+Beyond-Pass@1~\cite{liang2025beyond} shows that problem synthesis and self-play can maintain policy entropy during training.
+Recent or concurrent works~\cite{li2025questa,dai2026harderl, le2026transform} also propose question augmentation, which augments question content via partial answers or reformulations.
 However, these methods do not focus on augmenting prompt templates.
 Moreover, question-level augmentation is typically more expensive and requires carefully designed curricula.
+In contrast, our method is substantially lighter and easier to reproduce.